On Rank-Monotone Graph Operations and Minimal Obstruction Graphs for the Lov\'{a}sz--Schrijver SDP Hierarchy: Introduction

 Given a simple, undirected graph $G = (V(G), E(G))$, we say that $S \subseteq V(G)$ is a \emph{stable set} if no two vertices in $S$ are joined by an edge.
 The \emph{(maximum) stable set problem}, which aims to find a stable set of maximum cardinality in a given graph $G$, is one of the most well-studied problems in combinatorial optimization.
 While this problem is $\mathcal{NP}$-hard, a standard approach for tackling the problem is to associate stable sets of $G$ with points in $\mathbb{R}^{V(G)}$, and model it as a convex optimization problem.
 Given a set $S \subseteq V(G)$, its \emph{incidence vector} $\chi_S \in \set{0,1}^{V(G)}$ is defined so that $[\chi_S]_i = 1$ if $i \in S$, and $[\chi_S]_i =0$ otherwise.
 Then we define the \emph{stable set polytope} of a given graph $G$ to be the convex hull of the incidence vectors of stable sets of $G$:

 Observe that if we let $\alpha(G)$ be the cardinality of a maximum stable set in $G$, then

 While~\eqref{eqSTABG} is a linear program, considering again that the underlying combinatorial problem is $\mathcal{NP}$-hard, it is a difficult task to find an explicit description (e.g., via listing its facets) of $\STAB(G)$ for a general graph $G$.
 This naturally leads to the pursuit of ``nice'' convex relaxations of $\STAB(G)$.
-Below we list several desirable characteristics of such a convex relaxation $P$: \begin{itemize} \item $P \cap \set{0,1}^{V(G)} = \STAB(G) \cap \set{0,1}^{V(G)}$.
-That is, a $0$-$1$ vector is in $P$ if and only if it is the incidence vector of a stable set in $G$. \item $P$ is tractable.
-That is, one can optimize a linear function over $P$ with arbitrary precision in polynomial time. \item $P$ is a ``strong'' relaxation.
+Below we list several desirable characteristics of such a convex relaxation $P$: \begin{itemize} \item[(i)] $P \cap \set{0,1}^{V(G)} = \STAB(G) \cap \set{0,1}^{V(G)}$.
+That is, a $0$-$1$ vector is in $P$ if and only if it is the incidence vector of a stable set in $G$. \item[(ii)] $P$ is tractable.
+That is, one can optimize a linear function over $P$ with arbitrary precision in polynomial time. \item[(iii)] $P$ is a ``strong'' relaxation.
 This is a relatively subjective measure, and can mean that important families of valid inequalities of $\STAB(G)$ are also valid for $P$, and/or that $\max \set{ \sum_{i \in V(G)} x_i : x \in P}$ is ``close'' to $\alpha(G)$. \end{itemize} One of the simplest convex relaxations of $\STAB(G)$ is the \emph{fractional stable set polytope}

-While $\FRAC(G)$ is both a correct and tractable relaxation, it is rather weak in general.
+While $\FRAC(G)$ satisfies properties (i) and (ii), it is rather weak in general.
 For a stronger relaxation, we call $C \subseteq V(G)$ a \emph{clique} if every pair of vertices in $C$ is joined by an edge.
 Then notice that, for every clique $C$, the inequality

 is valid for $\STAB(G)$.
 Thus, if we define the \emph{clique polytope}

 then $\STAB(G) \subseteq \CLIQ(G) \subseteq \FRAC(G)$ for every graph $G$.
 (For the second containment. observe that every edge is a clique of size $2$.)
 However, while $\CLIQ(G)$ is a stronger relaxation than $\FRAC(G)$, it is not tractable in general.